makrohard/pansyncer/README.md

 In iFreq Mode, GQRX follows the Rig by changing GQRX's LNB_LO / hardware frequency.
 Changes in GQRX are not synchronized back to the Rig.

+If iFreq mode is used with Gqrx only, PanSyncer acts as an LO-only controller.
+Keyboard, mouse and VFO knob input change Gqrx's `LNB_LO` / hardware frequency, not the normal Gqrx frequency.

 ##### Initial Synchronization for GQRX in iFreq mode

 In order to synchronize GQRX initially in iFreq Mode, you will have to set the Local Oscillator Frequency